a ridge on the cerebral cortex

 curl -fsSL https://gyrus.sh/install | bash

 One command.
-One API key. macOS, Linux & Windows.
+Bring your own API key. macOS, Linux & Windows.

 Run the install.
 Gyrus scans your sessions, extracts insights, and merges them into project wikis — automatically.